 Possibly their most admirable trait is how flexible they are.
 You can bend them with your hands in almost any direction and they will stay in this fixed position.
-This can allow you work around and through existing frame members , wall and joists in your garage or workshop.
+This can allow you to work around and through existing frame members, walls, and joists in your garage or workshop.

 Advantages vs. Disadvantages of Using PEX-AL-PEX Pipe